 National Corporation for Tourism & Hotels

 The National Corporation for Tourism & Hotels (NCT&H) was formed in 1996 as a way to develop both tourism and commerce in the United Arab Emirates, specifically in Abu Dhabi.
-It focuses on four areas: hotels acquisition and management, hospitality service, transport and catering.
-Danat Hotels & Resorts is the company’s upscale hotel division, offering a diverse portfolio of four and five star hotels in the UAE (including Danat Jebel Dhanna Resort, Danat Al Ain Resort, and Al Raha Beach Hotel).
+It focuses on four areas: hotel acquisition and management, hospitality service, transport, and catering.
+Danat Hotels & Resorts is the company’s upscale hotel division, offering a diverse portfolio of four- and five-star hotels in the UAE (including Danat Jebel Dhanna Resort, Danat Al Ain Resort, and Al Raha Beach Hotel).

 The following is the sole public foodservice company in Kuwait.

 Kuwait Food Co./Americana Group

 Kuwait Food Co. (also known as Americana) specializes in both the operation of restaurants as well as the manufacturing of food products.
 It operates in restaurants, retail, food industries, and inter-company transactions.
 The company was founded in 1963 and is headquartered in Kuwait City.
 Americana is one of the largest restaurant groups and franchise operators in the region, with more than 1,200 restaurants across 14 countries.
 The group’s portfolio includes many of the top global brands in the industry: KFC, Pizza Hut, Hardee’s, TGI Friday’s, Costa Coffee and Krispy Kreme, and most recently Signor Sassi in addition to its own homegrown casual dining and fine dining concepts.